leo-gall/daytistics/README.md

 > [!IMPORTANT]
 > Daytistics is currently still in development and is therefore not yet available in the usual app stores.

 ## Repository Overview

 - **🤖 .github/**: Our automated CI/CD pipeline using GitHub Actions
 - **📂 src/**: The core of our application.
 Built using [Flutter](https://flutter.dev/) and [Dart](https://dart.dev/)
+- **🎨 design/**: Everything about our design: conventions, logos, etc.

 > [!NOTE]
 > Our website is currently separated from the rest of the code in the repository [daytistics.github.io](https://github.com/daytistics/daytistics.github.io), as Github currently only offers deployments to Github Pages from the root or `docs` folder.